AutoXuexiPlaywright/AutoXuexiPlaywright/README.md

 ## About async API

-This is not available even thouh you have enabled it in the config.
-Because we have not implement `asyncprocessor`.
+We have implemented `asyncprocessor` and it is available now.
+But it still needs improvements because it is just a simple copy from `syncprocessor`.
+You can enable it in the settings window or edit `config.json` manually.

 ## Notes